M4uwi/M4uwi/README.md

 ### Here are some ideas to get you started:

-- 🔭 Electric & Computer Engineering.
+- 🔭 Electronic & Computer Engineering.
 - 💬 Ask me about 🇰🇪.
 - 😄 Pronouns: He/ His.
 - ⚡ Fun fact: Warren G. Bennis: "The factory of the future will have only two employees, a man, and a dog.
 The man👨‍🦱 will be there to feed the dog🐕‍🦺.